Exotic to standard bottomonium transitions: NLO transitions

 with the form factor $F_P(s,\cos\theta)$ that encodes the production of two pions or kaons by the gluonic operator $\bm{B}^2$ defined in Eq.~\eqref{Ap:om:e11}.
 The definitions of $s$ and $\theta$ can be found in Appendix~\ref{Ap:mvw}.
 In Appendix~\ref{Ap:om} we give a dispersive representation of $F_P(s,\cos\theta)$.
 Our approach consists in a coupled Muskhelishvili-Omn\`es equations as in Refs.~\cite{Donoghue:1990xh,Moussallam:1999aq,Celis:2013xja,Chen:2016mjn}.
 However, unlike those references our matrix element contains not only an $S$-wave piece but also $D$-wave one.
 We have extended the coupled Muskhelishvili-Omn\`es approach to the $D$-wave final state interactions for the first time.
 We use the parametrizations of the $\pi\pi\to \pi\pi$ and $\pi\pi\to K\bar{K}$ partial waves from Refs.~\cite{GarciaMartin:2011cn,Pelaez:2018qny}, which to our knowledge are the most accurate currently available.
 For the numerical solution of the coupled Muskhelishvili-Omn\`es equations we use the techniques of Refs.~\cite{Moussallam:1999aq,Descotes-Genon:2000pfd}.

 The transition differential widths can be computed from the amplitude in Eq.~\eqref{smfe:e2} by decomposing it into partial waves and using Eq.~\eqref{Ap:mvw:e4}.
 In Figs.~\ref{lshpp} and \ref{lshkk} we plot the normalized differential decay widths for the transitions with $\pi^+\pi^-$ and $K^+K^-$ in the final states, respectively.
-The normalized differential decay widths are independent of the heavy quark matrix elements, therefore the line shapes are a result of the pion and kaon rescattering as well as the phase space dependence.
-The prominent features of the $\Upsilon(10753)\to \Upsilon(1S)\pi^+\pi^-$, $\Upsilon(11020)\to \Upsilon(1S)\pi^+\pi^-$, $\Upsilon(10753)\to \Upsilon(1S)K^+K^-$ and $\Upsilon(11020)\to \Upsilon(1S)K^+K^-$ line-shapes makes these good observables to study experimentally.
+The normalized differential decay widths are independent of the heavy-quark matrix elements, therefore the line shapes are a result of the pion and kaon rescattering as well as the phase space dependence.
+The prominent features of the $\Upsilon(10753)\to \Upsilon(1S)\pi^+\pi^-$, $\Upsilon(11020)\to \Upsilon(1S)\pi^+\pi^-$, $\Upsilon(10753)\to \Upsilon(1S)K^+K^-$ and $\Upsilon(11020)\to \Upsilon(1S)K^+K^-$ line shapes makes these good observables to study experimentally.

-Integrating the differential transition width over the kinematically allowed range of $s$ we obtain the following transition widths.
+Integrating the differential transition width over the kinematically allowed range of $s$ we obtain the following transition widths:

 We have used the renormalization group improved expression of $c_F(1~{\rm GeV})=0.879$ up to next-to-leading logarithmic order, with the values $\alpha_s(1~{\rm GeV})$ = 0.4798 and $\alpha_s(m_b)=0.214820$ and $m_b=4.885$~GeV~\cite{Peset:2018ria}.
 The values of $\alpha_s$ were computed using the \texttt{RunDec} Mathematica package~\cite{Chetyrkin:2000yt}.